South Carolina Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Treatment of Income for a Couple

 When only one spouse of a married couple applies for Nursing Home Medicaid or a Medicaid Waiver, only the applicant’s income is counted towards the income limit.
-This means the income of the non-applicant spouse does not impact their spouse’s income eligibility.
-The non-applicant spouse, however, may be entitled to a Monthly Maintenance Needs Allowance (MMNA) from their applicant spouse to prevent spousal impoverishment.
-In 2024, the MMNA in South Carolina is $3,853.50 / month.
+Furthermore, the non-applicant spouse may be entitled to a Monthly Maintenance Needs Allowance (MMNA) from their applicant spouse to prevent spousal impoverishment.
+In 2025, the MMNA in South Carolina is $3,948 / month.
 If a non-applicant spouse has monthly income under this amount, income can be transferred to them from their applicant spouse to bring their monthly income up to this level.
-A non-applicant spouse who already has a monthly income of $3,853.50 or more is not entitled to a MMNA / Spousal Income Allowance.
+A non-applicant spouse who already has a monthly income of $3,948 or more is not entitled to a MMNA / Spousal Income Allowance.

-Income is counted differently when only one spouse applies for Regular Medicaid / Aged Blind or Disabled; the income of both the applicant spouse and non-applicant spouse is calculated towards the applicant’s income eligibility.
+Income is counted differently when only one spouse applies for Regular Medicaid / Aged Blind or Disabled; the income of both spouses is calculated towards the applicant’s income eligibility.
 Furthermore, a non-applicant spouse is not entitled to a Monthly Maintenance Needs Allowance.
 More on how Medicaid counts income.

 Asset Definition & Exceptions